 Penn in His Own Words:

 When I was young, I played in tree forts and ran around the neighborhood until it got dark.
 As I got older, I traded outdoor games for screen time and junk food, ignorant to how my impact was damaging the earth and my body.
 My senior year of high school, my direction began to shift.
 I fell in love with the Catcher in the Rye and started my first novel.
-In college, I joined a fraternity (and got kicked out), became a vegan, studied abroad in Australia (but that's a whole other story), encouraged my board of trustees to divest (they declined), and graduated with many stories, but no direction.
+In college, I joined a fraternity (and got kicked out), became a vegan, studied abroad in Australia (and published a journal about my time there), encouraged my board of trustees to divest (they declined), and graduated with many stories, but no direction.
 I started playing guitar and writing songs, but a lot of the time they missed the mark.

 Post-graduation, I was living in Massachusetts with my parents looking for a job.
 Before too long, a fellow activist called and said she was working in Pennsylvania with a small nonprofit.
 They had a budget for food and a place to stay.
 So I hopped in my car and took off for the shalefields of Montrose, Pennsylvania.
 In Montrose, I was thrown into disillusionment and the stories of former industry workers, farmers, landowners, and activists on polar opposites of the political spectrum inspired me to write music which later culminated in my first record For The Trees.